codeboten/opentelemetry-specification/specification/library-layout.md

 This directory describes the CorrelationContext API that can be used to manage context propagation and metrics-related labeling.

-This API consists of a few main classes:

-- `Entry` is used to label anything that is associated with a specific operation, such as an HTTP request.
-- An `Entry` consists of `EntryMetadata`, `EntryKey`, and `EntryValue`.

 ### [/trace](api-tracing.md)

 This API consist of a few main classes: